Durrës: Middle Ages

 In 1205, after the Fourth Crusade, the city was transferred to the rule of the Republic of Venice, which formed the "Duchy of Durazzo".
 This Duchy was conquered in 1213 and the city taken by the Despotate of Epirus under Michael I Komnenos Doukas.
-In 1257, Durrës was briefly occupied by the King of Sicily, Manfred of Hohenstaufen.
-It was re-occupied by the Despot of Epirus Michael II Komnenos Doukas until 1259, when the Despotate was defeated by the Byzantine Empire of Nicaea in the Battle of Pelagonia.
-In the 1270s, Durrës was again controlled by Epirus under Nikephoros I Komnenos Doukas, the son of Michael II, who in 1278 was forced to yield the city to Charles d' Anjou (Charles I of Sicily).
+In 1257, Durrës was occupied by the King of Sicily, Manfred of Hohenstaufen.
+Manfred's rule lasted until his death at the Battle of Benevento in 1267.
+After his death, the city was given to Charles d' Anjou (Charles I of Sicily).
 In c.
 1273, it was wrecked by a devastating earthquake (according to George Pachymeres) but soon recovered.
 It was briefly occupied by King Milutin of Serbia in 1296.
 In the thirteenth century, a Jewish community existed in Durrës and was employed in the salt trade.

 In the early 14th century, the city was ruled by a coalition of Anjous, Hungarians, and Albanians of the Thopia family.
 In 1317 or 1318, the area was taken by the Serbs and remained under their rule until the 1350s.
 At that time the Popes, supported by the Anjous, increased their diplomatic and political activity in the area, by using the Latin bishops, including the archbishop of Durrës.
 The city had been a religious center of Catholicism after the Anjou were installed in Durrës.
 In 1272, a Catholic archbishop was installed, and until the mid-14th century there were both Catholic and Orthodox archbishops of Durrës.

 Two Irish pilgrims who visited Albania on their way to Jerusalem in 1322, reported that Durrës was "inhabited by Latins, Greeks, perfidious Jews and barbaric Albanians".

 In 1380, the Venetians had established the theological University of Dyrrhachium in Durrës, which was later transferred to Zadar in 1396 after Ottoman threats of invasion began in the Balkans.